How to Choose The Best Keywords for Your Website

 2) Keyword Search Volume

 This is where competition comes into play.
 If you want to stand out from your competition, it can be tricky if there are thousands of people vying for the top spot on Google.
+This will boost the keyword difficulty and mean that your site needs a lot of domain authority (and backlinks to your content) in order to rank.

 The first step is to choose a keyword planner tool.
 Many of the tools are free online, and can really help you to narrow down the relevant keywords for your business.